 · Are you OK to do this?

-· Can you explain it back with your own words?
+· Can you explain it back in your own words?

 · Do you need anything else?

-Let your workers explain to you not what you said, but what their head, and build on it.
-Keep adding information, resolving presumptions and aligning expectations until you make sure everyone is in the same page.
-It may be counter intuitive in the beginning, but will definitely save you time since you improve your chances to get everything done as you want in one go.
-Remember: "slow is smooth, smooth is fast" - learn what we're taking about by clicking here.
+Let your workers explain to you not what you said, but what is in their heads, and build on it.
+Keep adding information, resolving presumptions, and aligning expectations until you make sure everyone is on the same page.
+It may be counterintuitive in the beginning but will save you time since you improve your chances to get everything done as you want in one go.
+Remember: "slow is smooth, smooth is fast" - learn what we're talking about by clicking here.

 MAIN THING TO REMEMBER